jsccast/tinygraph/README.md

 Goal: A simple and relatively efficient graph data store that can handle billions of vertexes on single machine.
-In particular, we wanted a local copy of [Freebase](https://www.freebase.com/) and similar knowledge bases.
+In particular, we wanted a local copy of [Freebase](https://www.freebase.com/).

 This project is called "<em>Tiny</em>graph" because the codebase is tiny.
 It just doesn't do much, but it's pretty efficient and easy to use.

 Status: Experimental.
+Definitely not over-engineered.

 What it can do: